aniliitb10/ArgParser/README.md

-A cross-platform and easy-to-use header-only library written in C++17 to parse command line arguments:
+A single-file, cross-platform and easy-to-use header-only library written in C++17 to parse command line arguments:

 ###### Example usage
 ```